Basis-Theory-Labs/smart-demo/demos/reference-check/README.md

 ### `/migration`

-Allows user to enter a Server API Key to tokenize all plain text data from previous records.
+Allows user to enter a Server API Key to tokenize plain text phone numbers from previous records.

 Makes a `POST /api/migrate` call that will start the server process:
 1. List all plain text driver records;